 The Online History of Medicine Program offers an MA Degree for students who want to deepen their knowledge in the history of medicine and develop research skills in the field.
 Our application portal is under construction and will reopen in September 2019.
 Prior to application, please be sure to first review the information below.

 The MA Degree provides a wide-ranging and in-depth overview of the history of medicine and offers the opportunity to focus on specific areas of interest.
 Students work closely with Department faculty to sharpen skills in historical research and writing over a series of twelve courses, culminating in the submission of an original thesis.
-All courses are 3 credits each for a total of 36 required, plus a thesis.
+All courses (except Directed Reading and Directed Research) are 3 credits each for a total of 36 required, plus a thesis.
+Directed Reading and Directed Research are 1 credit courses; each is taken 3 times.
 By completion of the degree, students will acquire and be able to demonstrate the following core competencies.